Skip to main content

 #

-Concept Mapping: C# struct is also a Value Type, and behaves identically in this regard.
+Concept Correspondence: C# struct is also a Value Type, and behaves the same way.

 Key Differences Analysis:

-• Collection Differences: C# List<T> or Dictionary<TKey, TValue> are Classes (Reference Types).
+• Collection Difference: C#’s List<T> or Dictionary<TKey, TValue> are Classes (Reference Types).
 If you assign a List to another variable, modifying one affects the other.
-In Swift, Array and Dictionary are Structs; assignment creates a copy, and modifications are independent.
-This is the most common pitfall for C# developers moving to Swift.
+However, in Swift, Array and Dictionary are Structs, so assignment creates a copy, and modifications are independent.

 Classes Are Reference Types